dotkernel/dot-mapper/README.md

 ## Listening to mapper events

 A mapper event listener can be created by implementing the `MapperEventListenerInterface`.
-In order to make it easier, we provide ab abstract listener and a trait to help you setup the listener.
+In order to make it easier, we provide an abstract listener and a trait to help you setup the listener.

 The mapper event object is defined in the `MapperEvent` class.